BuildOnViction/docs/docs/masternode/tomox-sdk.md

 * [TomoX-SDK](https://github.com/tomochain/tomox-sdk): Backend server, API, it requires Mongodb database with rabbitmq.
 * [TomoX-SDK-UI](https://github.com/tomochain/tomox-sdk-ui): Frontend - DEX UI, requires NodeJs, React

+To enable trading for your DEX, you need to register your DEX on TomoRelayer by depositing 25K TOMO.

 ### Prerequisite ###